jerrylopez/vscode-magento2-extensionpack/README.md

-# Visual Studio Code Magento 2 Extension Pack
+# Magento 2 Extension Pack for Visual Studio Code

 ### Extensions in this pack: